Coronation: Met Police had every intention of arresting protesters - Republic leader

 - Published

-An anti-monarchy protester detained during the Coronation says he believes the Met had "every intention" of arresting him before the event.
+An anti-monarchy protester detained during the Coronation says he believes the police had "every intention" of arresting him before the event.

-Chief executive of Republic, Graham Smith, was one of 64 people arrested by the force in London on Saturday.
+The chief executive of Republic, Graham Smith, was one of 64 people arrested by the Metropolitan Police in London.

 He said he was held despite being in close conversation with the Met "for four months" about the group's plans.